italia/eudi-wallet-it-docs/docs/en/trust.rst

 Entity Configuration
 --------------------

-The Entity Configuration is the verifiable document that each Federation Entity must publish on its own behalf, in the web path **.well-known/openid-federation**.
+The Entity Configuration is the verifiable document that each Federation Entity MUST publish on its own behalf, in the **.well-known/openid-federation** endpoint.

 The Entity Configuration HTTP response MUST set the media type `application/entity-statement+jwt`.

 The Entity Configuration MUST be cryptographically signed.
-The public part of this key MUST be present in the Entity Configuration and within the Entity Statement issued by a immediate superior related to its subordinate Federation Entity.
+The public part of this key MUST be present in the Entity Configuration and within the Entity Statement issued by a immediate superior and related to its subordinate Federation Entity.

 The Entity Configuration MAY also contain one or more Trust Marks.